theHamdiz/it/README.md

  • Type Assertion: Since RateLimiter returns an interface{}, you will need to use type assertion to call the wrapped function with the correct parameter and return types.
  • Rate Control: Calls to the returned function are delayed based on the specified rate, ensuring that fn is only invoked once per interval.

-This documentation provides a clear overview of how to use RateLimiter in different contexts, ensuring flexibility and adaptability across different types of handlers.

 #### Utility Functions

 #### WaitFor